Jophish/javascript-api/README.md

 ### Quick setup

-For specific instructions on how to set up the JavaScript API refer to our [Setup Document](SETUP.md) or our [official SDK documentation](http://docs.split.io/docs/sdk-overview).
+For specific instructions on how to set up the JavaScript API refer to our [Detailed-README](Detailed-README.md) or our [official SDK documentation](http://docs.split.io/docs/sdk-overview).

 ### Commitment to Quality: